edgedelta/docs/docs/appendices/tokens.md

   - Remember, Edge Delta does not store tokens.
 As a result, a lost or missplaced token cannot be retrieved.
 13. Click **Close**.
 14. The newly created token will be listed in the **Tokens** table.
+15. You can use the newly created token to make API calls to the Edge Delta backend system.
+Tokens should be sent in the **X-ED-API-Token** request header.

 ***